Shimady563/ticket-booking-app/README.md

 I plan to create api documentation with swagger.
 I will be adding more api description as I implement more endpoints.
-I also plan to add features
-to search and book tickets for hotels in addition to flight tickets booking.

 ## Api description